By William H. McNitt

 So, what led to the move to Michigan by the three Warner sisters and their families only a couple of years after two of the families arrived in Niagara County, New York?
 As is mentioned above, some relatives of the Bullen's son-in-law David Herrington lived in Kent County, Michigan, and may have encouraged the move.
 Although we cannot prove that he is the same Joseph Bullen, a man by that name was buying land in Ingham County, Michigan (near Lansing) in the late 1830s.
 One of Joseph's descendants believes that he visited Michigan prior to 1844, but did not move his family at that time.
 Perhaps economic factors brought on by the Depression of 1839-1843 had some effect on these families.

-What we do know is that in June 1844, the Bullens, Wilders, and Wheelers arrived in the area around Grand Rapids, Michigan (although the Bullen's other married daughter Betsey Bullen Fox and her family did not make the move until 1845, possibly due to a new baby).
+What we do know is that in June 1844, the Bullens, Wilders, and Wheelers arrived in the area around Grand Rapids, Michigan (although the Bullen's daughter Betsey Bullen Fox and her family did not make the move until 1845, possibly due to a new baby).
 The shortest route would have been to travel by boat across Lake Erie, but it was cheaper to travel by land.
-In addition, this would allow them to bring some animals with them.
-Some Wilder descendants still cherish the cowbell worn by a cow that they brought with them from New York and a trunk in which some of their possessions were packed.
+In addition, this allowed them to bring some animals with them.
+Some Wilder descendants still cherish the cowbell worn by a cow that they brought from New York and a trunk in which some of their possessions were packed.
 It undoubtedly took several weeks to reach western Michigan.
 The three families all settled in section 22 of Alpine Township in Kent County.

 Alpine Township is the red square north of Grand Rapids